bytefish/bytefish.de/blog/parsing_covid_19_data.md

 and extract the observation timestamps.
 For each of the CSV files I am creating a dictionary, that holds the Province / Country as the Key and the tokenized CSV data of the whole line.

-I then iterate over the Province / Countries, and for each one I am zipping all three tokenized lines and create the ``Observation`` based on it.
+I then iterate over the Province / Countries, the Timestamps and yield the ``Observation`` result.

 ```csharp
 // Copyright (c) Philipp Wagner.
 All rights reserved.